Roc Toolkit internal modules

 192 //!

-193 //! - If the task is already completed or is being completed or cancelled, do nothing.
+193 //! - If the task is already completed or is being completed or canceled, do nothing.

 194 //! - If the task is sleeping or paused, cancel task execution.